boyter/boyter.org/content/posts/sloc-cloc-code-performance.md

   Range (min … max):   516.5 ms … 574.7 ms
 ```

 I set hyperfine to run 50 times to try and remove any noise from the results and converge on a result.
-As you can see from the above changing the if conditions on such a tight loop can actually improve performance quite a bit.
-In this case the time to process ended up taking 15 ms less than before for the best order of the statements I found.
+As you can see from the above, changing the if conditions on such a tight loop can actually improve performance quite a bit.
+In this case the time to process ended up taking ~10 ms less for the best order of the statements I found.

 With the blank state sorted I made the change permanent and had a look at the other conditions, starting with multi-line comments.

 ```
 $ hyperfine -m 50 'scc cpython'
 Benchmark #1: scc cpython
-  Time (mean ± σ):     527.1 ms ±   9.5 ms    [User: 1.899 s, System: 1.793 s]
+  Time (mean ± σ):     540.6 ms ±  20.0 ms    [User: 1.936 s, System: 1.825 s]
-  Range (min … max):   502.6 ms … 577.8 ms
+  Range (min … max):   515.4 ms … 607.9 ms

 $ hyperfine -m 50 'scc cpython'
 Benchmark #1: scc cpython
-  Time (mean ± σ):     540.6 ms ±  20.0 ms    [User: 1.936 s, System: 1.825 s]
+  Time (mean ± σ):     527.1 ms ±   9.5 ms    [User: 1.899 s, System: 1.793 s]
-  Range (min … max):   515.4 ms … 607.9 ms
+  Range (min … max):   502.6 ms … 577.8 ms
 ```

-Another small gain of almost 10 ms from re-ordering the if statements.
-I then moved to the last state that has any if conditionals which was the code state.
+Another small gain of almost ~10 ms from re-ordering the if statements.
+I then moved to the last state that with if conditionals, the code state.
 This state is where the application spends most of its time so any wins here are likely to yield the biggest benefits.

 ```
 Benchmark #1: scc cpython